Bachelor in Building Construction

 The School of Building Science has four computer laboratories for general and classroom usage.
 The computers located in the Thesis lab are reserved for thesis students only.
 Two of the other laboratories are classrooms, but the machines can be used by BSCI students while classes are not in session.
 One additional computer classroom provides a virtual construction environment.
 The fourth computer laboratory is an open room that students can use at any time.
 This fourth lab is also equipped with scanners, a high-end printer, and high-end plotter.
 A high-end printer and a plotter are also located in the student lounge.

 BSCI students are required to have a laptop.
-When selecting the hardware specifications for a laptop, consider that the minimum hardware specs (outlined below) should provide a BSCI student with two to three years of reliable service.
-Students either get the minimum specs and plan to replace it after three years (at which point a new computer at the same price range is certain to have significantly more robust specs), or they can opt for a machine with top end specs that can serve for the duration of their study.
+When selecting the hardware specifications for a laptop, consider that the minimum hardware specs should provide a BSCI student with two to three years of reliable service.
+Students either get the minimum specs and plan to replace it after three years, or they can opt for a machine with top end specs that can serve for the duration of their study.
 Because of the specific construction software that will be used, Apple computers are not supported.
 If an Apple is to be used, they must be partitioned with a Windows side that meets the PC requirements.

 For further questions, please contact Student Services by calling 334.844.5350, visiting 120 Dudley Hall on weekdays 7:45–11:45 a.m. or 12:45–4:45 p.m. or emailing us at CADCSS@auburn.edu